scrum-for-developers/sfd-developer-machine/README.md

   * Optional **Attention: You shouldn't use the installed IDEAs for the optional tasks.
 Otherwise you'd create personalized settings which shall be left for the training participants**
     * Enter ```worblehat-web``` and run ```mvn spring-boot:run``` and check ```localhost:8080/worblehat``` to see if the application works.
 The application will run against an in-memory database.
     * Modify ```worblehat-web/src/main/resources/application.properties```.
     Remove the hashtags before the database configuration to test if the local database is working.
-Check  ```localhost:8080/worblehat``` again.
+Restart the application and check  ```localhost:8080/worblehat``` again.
 The application should now run against the installed mysql database.